Roads & Street Maintenance

 All property owners are responsible for clearing snow and ice from public sidewalks adjacent to their property before the first residential plowing by Town forces.

-In residential areas, sidewalks must be cleared with 48 hours of the end of a snowfall.
-In the downtown commercial area, sidewalks must be cleared with 24 hours of the end of a snowfall.
+In residential areas, sidewalks must be cleared within 48 hours of the end of a snowfall.
+In the downtown commercial area, sidewalks must be cleared within 24 hours of the end of a snowfall.
 Sidewalks should normally be cleared of snow and ice for the entire finished width, to the finished surface.
 Please note that Bylaw 1475 prohibits the use of snow-clearing devices powered by an engine in residential areas before 6:00 a.m. on weekdays or Saturdays, and before 9:00 a.m. on Sundays or statutory holidays.